allianceauth/allianceauth/docs/installation/auth/apache.md

 </VirtualHost>
 ```

+## SSL

+It's 2018 - there's no reason to run a site without SSL.
+The EFF provides free, renewable SSL certificates with an automated installer.
+Visit their [website](https://certbot.eff.org/) for information.

-If you use SSL, add the following lines inside the `VirtualHost` block:
+After acquiring SSL the config file needs to be adjusted.
+Add the following lines inside the `<VirtualHost>` block:

 ```
         RequestHeader set X-FORWARDED-PROTOCOL https
         RequestHeader set X-FORWARDED-SSL On
 ```

-## SSL

-It's 2018 - there's no reason to run a site without SSL.
-The EFF provides free, renewable SSL certificates with an automated installer.
-Visit their [website](https://certbot.eff.org/) for information.